28 November 2009

 BAN CHAN KUIH - 麵 煎 粿

 Ban Chan Kueh was common snack for breakfast during my younger days.
-Peanut & sugar was the only available choice and usually I scrapped out the fillings and only ate the dough.
+Peanut & sugar was the only available choice of fillings and usually I scrapped out the fillings and ate only the dough.
 I dislike peanuts which always stuck to the teeth and caused discomfort.

-There are variety of choices nowadays to choose.
+There are variety of choices nowadays to choose from.

 Thick dough with overwhelming peanut fillings